evanw/esoptimize/README.md

 ### Usage

-Use esoptimize by calling `esoptimize.optimize(ast)` where `ast` is a JavaScript abstract syntax tree that conforms to the [SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API) format.
+Esoptimize can be installed using `npm install esoptimize` and used by calling `esoptimize.optimize(ast)` where `ast` is a JavaScript abstract syntax tree that conforms to the [SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API) format.

 ### Features